DigiMatChem/paper-grueneisen-model-for-argyrodites/bonding_analysis/two_center/README.md

+# Pre requisites

+- use the provided `requirements.txt` to install the necessary dependencies in a conda env with pythonv3.10

 # Descriptions of scripts

 - `bonding_analysis.ipynb` script will reproduce the Fig 2 of main manuscript.
 One just needs set the appropriate `calc_dir` path